Catlearn is an archive of formal models of categorization and associative learning in psychology.

 The Catlearn Research Group are based in the United Kingdom, Plymouth University

-Dates of CRAN releases, along with email-list announcements (from 0.7.2, see CHANGELOG for more detail):
+Dates of CRAN releases, along with email-list announcements (from 0.7.2, see CHANGELOG for more detail of changes):

 Version 0.7.x (“Gooey chocolate”)

 2020-08-06: Version 0.7.5: slpLMSnet added, implements Gluck & Bower (1988).